SoFFin

 The SoFFin may grant guarantees of up to 400bn euros and recapitalize or purchase assets for an additional 80bn euros.

 In January 2011 the SoFFin was reorganized under the then created German Agency for the Stabilization of the Financial Markets.
 Since the end of 2015, it has no longer been possible to apply for aid measures from it.
 Instead, the FMS manages the holdings that have existed since then and is endeavoring to reduce them.
-In its stabilization function, the FMS was replaced by the new Single European Resolution Fund of the European Bank Resolution Mechanism.
+In its stabilization function, the FMS was replaced by the new Single Resolution Fund of the European bank resolution mechanism.
 At the beginning of 2018, the Financial Market Stabilization Fund was integrated into the Federal Republic of Germany - Finance Agency GmbH.